 • Servicing the Triangle Area: Raleigh, Durham, Chapel Hill, Wake Forest, Cary, and Hillsborough NC

-Probiotic- This will help restore the normal gut flora of the gastrointestinal tract.
-Follow instructions on label.
+• Probiotics can often be given to help restore the normal gut flora of the gastrointestinal tract.

-If Your pet is not significantly improved within 24 - 36 hours, or they develop additional clinical signs such as vomiting, lethargy, or loss of appetite, I recommend evaluation at a hospital where imaging (xrays) can be performed and where hospitalization is an option.
+Please reach out to your veterinarian asap if your pet is having diarrhea.
+It is important to discuss potential causes and symptoms to watch for even if it is not an emergency.
+Once speaking with your vet and following their guidance, if your pet is not significantly improved within 24 - 36 hours, or they develop additional clinical signs such as vomiting, lethargy, or loss of appetite, we recommend evaluation at a hospital where imaging (x-rays) can be performed and where hospitalization is an option.

 How do I get my pet scheduled?